Egypt extends state of emergency

-Egypt's President Abdel Fattah al-Sisi extended for the second time a state of emergency first declared following deadly church bombings in April, in a decree issued in the official gazette Thursday.
+Egypt's President Abdel Fattah al-Sisi extended for three months from Saturday a state of emergency for the fourth time since it was first declared last year, the official gazette said.

-"The armed forces and the police will take the necessary measures to confront the dangers of terrorism," it said.
+"The armed forces and the police will take the necessary measures to confront the dangers of terrorism, its financing, and preserving security across the country," the official gazette said.

 The jihadist group said it was behind the bombings in the cities of Tanta and Alexandria, and it threatened further attacks against Egypt's Coptic Christian minority.

 Egypt had been ruled for decades under a state of emergency, which was cancelled a month before Islamist president Mohamed Morsi took power in 2012.

 Following Morsi's overthrow by Sisi in 2013, when the president was army chief, a state of emergency was declared for a month.

 It came after clashes between police and Islamist protesters that killed hundreds and after Islamist mobs attacked Christian properties.

 Sisi was re-elected for a second term with 97 percent of votes in a March 26-28 election, amid a sweeping military operation in Sinai against extremist militants based in the north of the Peninsula.